Knowing Your Cycle

 BLEEDING WITH THE MOON

-The energy of the new moon is said to parallel the energy of menstruation and the season of winter.
-It's a time of stillness, a time for the body to release, reset and rebuild.
+The energetic signature of the new moon is said to parallel the energy of menstruation and the season of winter.
+Does that mean it's a time of stillness, a time for the body to release, reset and rebuild.
 Is it more 'natural' to bleed on the new moon?

 The energy of the full moon can feel more active, outgoing and parallel the energy of ovulation and the season of summertime.
-Does this mean that you should ovulate on the full moon?
+Does this mean that you should be ovulating on the full moon?
 I don't think so, do you?

 In Western society, female bodies are often seen as problems that need to be fixed or controlled.
 Moon blood arrives on the phase of the moon that responds to what needs to be expressed through each bleeding human in that moment.